-Let’s assume that our items are described by categorical features, which take values from an hierarchy, and that new items are constantly added and thereby offered to users.
+Let’s assume that our items are described by categorical features, which take values from a hierarchy, and that new items are constantly added and thereby offered to users.
 For our purpose, the case of news articles seems to be a fair choice.
-The articles could be organized using categories, (for example animals, politics etc) and subcategories (for example exotic, middle-east etc) as well as some additional tag words.
-By gathering all available data about users-items interactions we can train our algorithm.
+The articles could be organized using categories, (for example animals, politics, etc) and subcategories (for example exotic, middle-east, etc) as well as some additional tag words.
+By gathering all available data about user-items interactions we can train our algorithm.
 Having done that, we are able to provide recommendations to our users but these recommendations will be limited in the already known items’ pool.

 Using the n-grams tf-idf representation we can provide the values of category-subcategory and tag words regarding our item and receive a feature vector representing the content of this item.
 Our aim is to find the most similar items for our query item through this representation.
 Again, most implementations provide the capability of returning the most similar items (in category-subcategory level) given the item of interest along with the similarity level.